ben-laufer/Tag-seq/README.md

 This pipeline requires a specific directory structure:

 1. Create a parent directory for the project
 2. Within that parent project directory, add a text file called “task_samples.txt”, where each new line contains the entire sample name exactly as it appears on the fastq read pair files, aside from the file extension (“.fastq.gz”).
-Also, if you’re using excel or a windows desktop, you will need to change the linebreaks from windows to unix, which can be done using BBEdit.
+Also, if you’re using excel or a windows desktop, you will need to change the linebreaks from windows to unix, which can be done using BBEdit or:
+`awk '{ sub("\r$", ""); print }' task_samples_windows.txt > task_samples.txt`
 3. Within that parent directory create a folder called “raw_sequences” that contains all the raw fastq files (.fastq.gz)

 Overall, the directory tree structure should be the following: